MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/buy-remote-assist.md

 ms.reviewer: krbjoran
 ---

-# Buy Dynamics 365 Remote Assist Licenses
+# Buy Dynamics 365 Remote Assist

 IT Admins can buy Dynamics 365 Remote Assist licenses for **HoloLens 1**, **HoloLens 2**, and **mobile device** to each worker in your organization to complete crucial tasks faster, safer, and more efficiently.